labiium/pytestlab/README.md

 A Python library for test and measurement  automation and measurement data management.

 `PyTestLab` is a Python library for interfacing with electronic instruments such as oscilloscopes, network analyzers, and arbitrary waveform generators.
-Designed with ease of use and flexibility in mind, it provides a high-level interface for controlling and acquiring data from these instruments using SCPI commands.
+Designed with ease of use and flexibility in mind, it provides a high-level interface for controlling and acquiring data from these instruments using SCPI commands under the hood.

 ## Features